Only one bin is needed!

 When in doubt, leave it out!

 The cost for our weekly curbside pickup service is $25 per month with an additional one time payment of $30 for the star City Recycling 32 gallon, covered, rolling bin, which is yours to keep.

-We are currently expanding our service throughout Roanoke County and Salem.
+We are currently expanding our service throughout Roanoke County, Vinton, and Salem.
 To find out if we are servicing your area please fill out the form and include your address in the message box.

-Checks, credit cards, and cash are all acceptable forms of payment.
-Checks need to be made out to Star City Recycling.
+Checks and cash are all acceptable forms of payment.
+Checks should be made payable to Star City Recycling.

 Star City Recycling

 To get started with Star City, or if you have any questions, please fill out the form below.

 My name is Ed Arsura, and I have lived in Roanoke County for 22 years.
 In 2011, I graduated from James Madison University with a degree in Biology, which sparked my interest in environmental issues.